 To answer that question, NordVPN is using an advanced encryption standard or AES with 256-bit keys.
 NSA recommended this for securing classified information including “top secrete” level.
 An AES 256-bit encryption is almost impossible to break.
 One would need a very powerful supercomputer to break it, plus a few thousands or millions of years.

 On top of the encryption, NordVPN also uses three VPN protocols.
 These protocols are IKEv2/IPsec, OpenVPN, and NordLyx.
 NordLynx is the new feature here.
 In the past, NordVPN wasn’t the fastest VPN around.
 Some people experience a slow connection.
 NordLynx is the company’s solution to that while offering security at the same time.
-You can learn more about that here.

 Speaking of data security, NordVPN’s security protocols sounds robust and strong.
 Almost unbreakable.
 But there could be “kinks in the armor” that will show up along the way.
 NordVPN does have CyberSec that block websites known for malware or phishing scams.
 However, if CyberSec isn’t activated or the bad site isn’t registered or discovered yet by NordVPN, there is still a potential that a user can be exposed to such risk or threat.